ahammer/metalrain/Audit.md

 ### 5.3 Data Formats
 Velocity stored with 4 channels wastes memory/bandwidth.
 Unless future features need extra channels (e.g., temperature, vorticity), prefer `Rg16Float`.

+Alignment Note (2025-08-20): Background material uniform structs (`BgData`, `FluidData`) were 24 bytes (Vec2 + 3 f32) triggering WebGPU / wgpu validation on downlevel targets lacking `BUFFER_BINDINGS_NOT_16_BYTE_ALIGNED`.
+They are now padded to 32 bytes (multiple of 16) by adding three f32 pad fields.
+Maintain any future uniform blocks at sizes that are multiples of 16 bytes to avoid this validation error.

 ### 5.4 Extensibility for Forces
 Current uniform supports exactly one force position and scalar parameters.
 Ball wakes, explosions, or drag injection require a variable-length list.
 A fixed-capacity storage buffer (e.g., 256 impulses) with overflow count is sufficient.